lucagiacomelli/CR-Wikipedia/README.md

 # CR-Wikipedia
-Project as a part of the Natural Language course about Coreference Resolution in Wikipedia.
+Natural Language Processing project about Coreference Resolution in Wikipedia.
 The Coreference resolution exploit the semantic network BabelNet and the disambiguation system BabelFy.

 Unfortuately, since it is a research project it can't be possible to run the code.